Jenn loves sharing her tips for make the most perfect, drool-worthy desserts.

 For example, if you are going for chocolate cupcakes, go for chocolate pudding mix as well.
 Or, if you want an extra kick to your cupcakes, why not add a mint pudding mixture instead?
 The result?
 Soft, smooth, and moist chocolate mint cupcakes!

-Substitute sour cream or yogurt based on how much liquid ingredients you have (except egg).
+Substitute sour cream or yogurt based on how many liquid ingredients you have (not counting egg).
 If your recipe calls for 1 cup of water or milk, you can replace it with 1 cup of sour cream or yogurt.

 I highly recommend combining water and sour cream or yogurt in the batter since the former has a distinct aroma and taste that could affect the flavor of your cupcakes.

 Or, if you want to make it even moister, you can proceed with your recipe for 12 cupcakes as is and add 1/2 cup of sour cream or yogurt instead.
 This acidic dairy product adds moisture to cupcakes and makes it denser as well.